 Signatures of total lepton number violation are crucial if we want to understand the origin of neutrino masses, which constitute a key open issue in particle physics.
 Neutrinoless double beta decay has so far been the only practical means to probe light Majorana neutrino masses at scales indicated by neutrino oscillations.
 In addition it is sensitive to New Physics contributions from exotic particles and interactions coupling to first-generation quarks and electrons.
 Within an Effective Field Theory (EFT) framework, $0\nu\beta\beta$ decay searches strongly constrain contributions of that form.
 In this work we have concentrated on short-range contributions which result from integrating out exotic particles much heavier than the energy scale $m_F \approx 100$~MeV of double beta decay, leading to effective dimension-9 operators of the form $\Lambda^{-5}\bar u\bar u d d\bar e\bar e$.
 In addition, we update calculations for the standard light neutrino exchange mechanism to analyze the interplay with short-range contributions.

 We have presented a first complete numerical evaluation of the NMEs needed for the description of short-range non-standard mechanisms of $0\nu\beta\beta$ decay.
 The calculation is performed within the framework of IBM-2 with restoration of the isospin properties of the Fermi transition operator.
 We also use updated single particle energies extracted from experimental data on nuclei with one nucleon removed or added from shell closure.
 We include additional NMEs that become important when the latest values of the nucleon form factors are taken into account.
-However, the main difference between previous calculations and the present one is in the sign of the tensor NMEs.
-The present derivation gives a sign of the tensor term $\mathcal{M}_T$ which is opposite to that in e.g. \cite{Barea:2015kwa}.
-This change has little effect on the standard light neutrino mechanism, for which $\mathcal{M}_T$ is small $\approx 1$\%, but it is sizeable for the short-range mechanisms.
+However, the main difference to previous calculations is in the sign of the tensor NMEs; the present derivation gives a sign of the tensor term $\mathcal{M}_T$ which is opposite to that in e.g. \cite{Barea:2015kwa}.
+This change has little effect on the standard mechanism, for which $\mathcal{M}_T$ is small $\approx 1$\%, but it is sizeable for short-range mechanisms.